ni/nimble/packages/nimble-components/CONTRIBUTING.md

     Some valid use cases are reflecting correct aria values based on the updated attribute or forwarding updates to child components.

+#### Only throw exceptions in production for Nimble logic errors

+Components should be robust to being configured in invalid ways and should typically not throw exceptions.
+This matches native element behavior and helps avoid situations where client code must be set component state in a specific order.

+Instead of throwing an exceptions, components should ignore invalid state and render in a predictable way.
+This could mean reverting to a default or empty state.
+This behavior should be covered by auto tests.

+Components can also consider exposing an API that checks the validity of the component configuration.
+Clients can use this to assert about the validity in their tests and to discover why a component is invalid when debugging.
+See the `nimble-table` for an example of this.

+It is acceptable to throw exceptions in production code and tests when a case gets hit that should be impossible: for example an invalid enum value.

 #### Comments

 At a minimum all classes should have a block comment and ultimately all parts of the public API should have a block comment as well.